yoavweiss/smashing_book_6_chapter/delivering_ideal_site_performance.md

 It enables the navigation connection to declare its authoritativeness over the other connections used on the site.

-The way the connection would prove authoritativeness over other hosts is by letting the browser know that it holds the private keys for their certificates.
+A connection would prove authoritativeness over other hosts by letting the browser know that it holds the private keys for their certificates.
 That process is, in a sense, similar to a TLS handshake, but is performed on the same initial connection.
 After the server has